This question can also be put as: Why vaccine takes such a great deal of time to develop?

 But still, it strikes a question.

 Why, why years just to develop a vaccine?

 Here, we are actually talking about the steps and processes of vaccine development.
 Hence, without delaying a bit, let’s just go through all of the processes that are involved.

 Vaccine development consists of 3 main phases which are associated with human trials, along with laboratory and animal studies that are performed prior to these 3 phases.
 There is also a phase IV in the last which is optional.

 Allow me to go through each stage, one by one.
 First is:

 - These are performed ahead of the human trials.

-- In this, laboratory studies are carried out on antigen or weakened virus.
+- In this, laboratory studies are carried out on antigen or weakened viruses.
 These are those viruses that might help in fighting off the disease.

 - This stage takes more than a year to complete.